VicDCruz/InteligenciaArtificial/Tarea3/README.md

   * El balanceo del tablero (distribución de piezas entre el lado izquierdo y derecho)
   * Número de reyes atrapados

-De PDF:
+De PDF (**Funciones HEURÍSTICAS**):

-1. Number of pawns;
+1. Number of defender pieces2 (i.e. the ones situated in two lowermost rows);
-2. Number of kings;
+2. Number of attacking pawns (i.e. positioned in three topmost rows);
-3. Number of safe pawns (i.e. adjacent to the edge of the board);
+3. Number of centrally positioned pawns (i.e. situated on the eight central squares of the board);
-4. Number of safe kings;
+4. Number of centrally positioned kings;
-5. Number of moveable pawns (i.e. able to perform a move other than capturing).
+5. Number of pawns positioned on the main diagonal;
-6. Number of moveable kings.
-Parameters 5 and 6 are calculated taking no notice of capturing priority;
+6. Number of kings positioned on the main diagonal;
-7. Aggregated distance of the pawns to promotion line;
+7. Number of pawns situated on double diagonal;
-8. Number of unoccupied fields on promotion line.
+8. Number of kings situated on double diagonal;
+9. Number of loner pawns.
+Loner piece is defined as the one not adjacent to any other piece
+10. Number of loner kings;
+11. Number of holes, i.e. empty squares adjacent to at least three pieces of the same color.

 Es decir, para cada inciso, le ponemos un peso y sumamos cada característica, como en la sig. fórmula: